 Reptiles can also be trained to use light stimuli such as coloured light bulbs to find food.
 Wild crested anoles (Anolis cristatellus) first received food whenever a yellow or green bulb was raised and later preferred the trained colour during a simultaneous two-choice test (Shafir, 1995).
 Tuataras were able to discriminate between a trained and three different flicker frequencies in a simultaneous two-choice test (Woo et al., 2009) and painted turtles learnt to rely on illuminated response keys to receive a reward.
 Turtles showed impaired performance during negative patterning (testing for configural association learning of compound stimuli) after blocking of nitric oxide and acetylcholine in the dorsal cortex.
 While blocking nitric oxide affected responses towards single elements, blocking acetylcholine affected responses towards the non-reinforced compound stimulus but discrimination learning was not affected (Powers et al., 2009; Yeh & Powers, 2005).
-Hence, reptiles can use many visual stimuli to find food while avoiding cues indicating no food, however, not all experiments were successful.
-Invasive delicate skinks and non-invasive common garden skinks (L. guachenoti) failed to learn which arm in a Y-maze setup (one arm painted solid orange or blue, the other in orange or blue stripes) provided a reward; common garden skinks, however, reached the maze end faster (Bezzina et al., 2014).
+Hence, reptiles can use multiple visual stimuli to find food while avoiding cues that indicate no food; however, not all experiments were successful.
+Invasive delicate skinks (L. delicata) and non-invasive common garden skinks (L. guachenoti) failed to learn which arm in a Y-maze setup (one arm painted solid orange or blue, the other in orange or blue stripes) provided a reward; common garden skinks, however, reached the maze end faster (Bezzina et al., 2014).

 Using these simple cues, reptiles can be trained to discriminate visual stimuli using a range of methods.
-With some exceptions, research in reptile discrimination learning only test one or two sequential discrimination stages, however, some more sophisticated tests (e.g. negative patterning and rule transfer) demonstrated that reptiles possess abilities previously unattributed to this group of animals.
+With some exceptions, research in reptile discrimination learning only tests one or two sequential discrimination stages; however, more sophisticated tests (e.g. negative patterning and rule transfer) demonstrate that reptiles possess abilities previously unattributed to this group of animals.
+Such as?
+I was expecting you to say what these are.
 Furthermore, we still know little about how different cognitive abilities are processed in the reptile brain; most research was done in turtles.
 The reptile brain possesses prototypic features and is missing a sophisticated cerebral cortex.
 Gaining insight into how cognition is mapped onto the reptilian brain might lead to a better understanding of the mechanisms underlying brain evolution (Nomura et al., 2013).

 Quality and quantity discrimination